 The Importance of Home Inspections

-What they cost?
-The cost of standard home inspections vary depending on market.
+The cost of standard home inspections varies depending on the market.
 Plus, more specific and more intensive inspections can be done for a higher cost.
 These may be worth the investment depending on the age and location of the property.
 You’ll definitely want to shop around to find the best value for your needs.
-Find further discussion on that below.
+Find a further discussion on that below.

 Here’s what you need to know, regardless of which side of the negotiation table you’re on.